-Mr. Jenkyn, whom Abdu'l Bahá greatly loved, wrote urging the Manchester friends to go and see the Master when he should arrive in Liverpool on December 13th.
+Mr Jenkyn, whom Abdu'l Bahá greatly loved, wrote urging the Manchester friends to go and see the Master when he should arrive in Liverpool on December 13th.

-Taking his advice, Mr. Craven and Mr. Hall (together with their friend Mr. John Downs of Leeds, who, a few years later, fell fighting for this country in Flanders) went to Liverpool upon that date and towards night, in company with nine other friends from London and Liverpool, had the inestimable privilege of seeing the Master.
+Taking his advice, Mr Craven and Mr Hall (together with their friend Mr John Downs of Leeds, who, a few years later, fell fighting for this country in Flanders) went to Liverpool upon that date and towards night, in company with nine other friends from London and Liverpool, had the inestimable privilege of seeing the Master.

 It was an unforgettable incident-the coming of the Beloved to Liverpool!
-The great vessel on which he sailed (the s.s.
+The great vessel on which he sailed (the S.S.
 Celtic) looming up out of the mist and rain and slowly coming alongside the well-lit landing-stage; high up on one of the decks, the Oriental, picturesque and venerable figure of the lover of mankind, the head of the Movement of Peace and Reconciliation; then the touch of his kindly hand and the sound of his sweet voice; then, after a brief half-hour in his blessed presence, the last glimpse of him as he sat with M. Dreyfus in the coach, bending his head slightly over a lovely red rose-given to him by Miss Herrick-inhaling its fragrance.
 One priceless glimpse for the Manchester brethren-to last them all their lives and to grow ever more valuable in their estimation!
 This incident intensified their interest in the Movement.
 (Miss Ridgeway went to Liverpool the next day to meet the Master, as it was impossible for her to go on the Friday).

-In April, 1913, business taking Mr. Hall down to Cornwall (amongst the tin mines) he was invited by Mr. Jenkyn to stay with him in St. Ives for a week and they spent a very happy time together.
-The bedroom allotted to Mr. Hall (at 3, Bowling Green) overlooked the little harbour, the quaint roofs, the blue and green water on which floated the fishing smacks.
-Sometimes the friends strolled along the shores and over Tren Crom, or visited Mrs. Wright, of whom mention will be made again; while upon one memorable evening they celebrated the little teast of Ridvan in company with Mrs. Vesel and Wrights (this was on Monday, April 21st, 1913) at the production of the former lady, who was a Spiritualist by the Bahá'i had blue lady prepared a feast in her large drawing room, about which were scattered many of her beautiful paintings, while upon the table were vases of lovely fragrant flowers.
-After the repast, beautiful Tablets and sayings of the Holy Ones were read, and then Mr. Wright prayed for a blessing upon us all from "Baha'u'lláh"-the Persian name for the Christ-Spirit.
+In April, 1913, business taking Mr Hall down to Cornwall (amongst the tin mines) he was invited by Mr Jenkyn to stay with him in St. Ives for a week and they spent a very happy time together.
+The bedroom allotted to Mr Hall (at 3 Bowling Green) overlooked the little harbour, the quaint roofs, the blue and green water on which floated the fishing smacks.
+Sometimes the friends strolled along the shores and over Tren Crom, or visited Mr & Mrs Wright, of whom mention will be made again; while upon one memorable evening they celebrated the Bahá'í Feast of Riḍván in company with Mrs Vesel and the Wrights (this was on Monday, April 21st, 1913) at the apartments of the former lady, who was a Spiritualist by faith, broadminded, tolerant, and attracted by the Bahá'í teaching.
+This lady prepared a feast in her large drawing room, about which were scattered many of her beautiful paintings, while upon the table were vases of lovely fragrant flowers.
+After the repast, beautiful Tablets and sayings of the Holy Ones were read, and then Mr Wright prayed for a blessing upon us all from "Bahá'u'lláh"-the Persian name for the Christ-Spirit.
 Through the open window came the pure, healthy breeze and the sound of the sea-unforgettable are such moments!
 St. Ives in Cornwall is forever holy.